avaloq-one/resources/Angular_Demo_Payments_Overview_App/README.md

 ## Description of the use case: Payments calculator

 In this example we show how to run an API call fetching transaction data for a particular account in the Avaloq Sandbox using Avaloq Open APIs.
-It then aggregates the transactions into overall income and expenditures within a certain period which the user can herself define.
-The application is thus a simple payments calculator.
+The application then aggregates the transactions into overall income and expenditures within a certain period which the user can define herself.
+The application can thus be seen as a simple payments aggregagtor.

 Go to